-The Lake Lugano House (Brusino Arsizio, Switzerland) project was born out of my motivation to explore the new possibilities enabled by SketchUp 2015 and V-Ray for SketchUP 2.0.
+The Lake Lugano House (Brusino Arsizio, Switzerland) project was born out of my motivation to explore the new possibilities enabled by SketchUp 2015 and V-Ray for SketchUp 2.0.
 It is a personal interpretative study of a house, designed by JM Architecture on the shore of Lake Lugano, Switzerland.

-The project also includes an image with cloudy sky and gold interior.
+The project also includes an image with a cloudy sky and gold interior.
 The tones seen here were mostly achieved using Photoshop.

 About the House

 Lying on the slope of a hill, on the shores of Lake Lugano, the villa consists of two volumes organized on different levels due to the particular topography of the site.
-A polygonal shaped glass pavilion with rounded edges stands above a linear underground block.
-The living and dining room, the kitchen and storage spaces are located in the pavilion, while bedrooms, bathrooms and garage are in the lower level.
+A polygonally shaped glass pavilion with rounded edges stands above a linear underground block.
+The living and dining room, the kitchen and storage spaces are located in the pavilion, while bedrooms, bathrooms, and garage are in the lower level.

 Each level relates itself with independent outdoor spaces, which are closely related with the interiors.
-The glass pavilion overlooks two much defined areas : the first, toward the mountain, is a very private zone resulted in the area between the property line and the building setback line according to the local building code.
+The glass pavilion overlooks two much-defined areas: the first, toward the mountain, is a very private zone resulted in the area between the property line and the building setback line according to the local building code.
 The second is a garden overlooking the lake.
 In the same way, the bedrooms face a garden enclosed by the building and the perimeter wall.
 The ring, obtained between the perimeter wall above and the pavilion, amplifies the interior space, with seems much larger than what it actually is.

 First of all, I would like to thank Ronen for the opportunity of write this article.
 It’s a great honor and pleasure to be showcased here on the blog.